BlogGuides & TipsPractical Information

 • Pack oral rehydration sachets just in case

-• Travel insurance covering medical is essential
+• Travel insurance covering medical evacuation is essential

 🩺 No Vaccinations Required — But Recommended